Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 500 Gold
 - Wondrous

+**Charges**: This item has 3 charges and regain all charges at the end of a long rest.

-**Mana Barrier**: As an reaction when you are about to take damage, you can choose to spend mana to first gain temporary hit points equal to four times the mana spent.
+**Mana Barrier**: As an reaction when you are about to take damage, you can choose to spend any amount of charges to first gain temporary hit points equal to five times the charges spent.

 ---